SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/mongodb-opentelemetry.md

 The **MongoDB - Operations** dashboard shows MongoDB queries analytics using metrics.

 Use this dashboard to:
-* Get to know different kind of operation count like Query,Insert & Delete etc.
+* Know different kind of operation count like query, insert, and delete.
-* Determine Operation time taken by different queries.
+* Determine the operation time taken by different queries.

 <img src='https://sumologic-app-data-v2.s3.amazonaws.com/dashboards/MongoDB-OpenTelemetry/MongoDB-Operations.png' alt="Operations" />

 ### Replication

-The **MongoDB - Replication** dashboard shows replication events, errors, warnings, and nodes.
+The **MongoDB - Replication** dashboard displays the replication events, errors, warnings, and nodes information.

 Use this dashboard to:
-* Get to know different kind of operation count getting executed on Replicas.
+* Know different kind of operation count executed on replicas.
-* Operation count like Query,Insert & Delete etc.
+* Operation count like query, insert, and delete.

 <img src='https://sumologic-app-data-v2.s3.amazonaws.com/dashboards/MongoDB-OpenTelemetry/MongoDB-Replication.png' alt="Replication" />